bvanitem/MVP405/README.md

 # MVP405 - Warehouse Management Web Application

 ## Overview
-MVP405 is a web application designed to manage warehouse operations, including addresses, persons, employees, warehouses, depots, vendors, products, shipments, and more.
-The application uses a Flask backend with a SQLite database for data storage, hosted on Render, and a static HTML frontend hosted on GitHub Pages.
-This project serves as a Minimum Viable Product (MVP) for a warehouse management system, demonstrating CRUD (Create, Read, Update, Delete) functionality and API integration.
+MVP405 is a web application designed to manage warehouse operations, including addresses, persons, employees, warehouses, depots, vendors, products, shipments, inventory, and trucks.
+The application features a Flask backend with a SQLite database for data storage, hosted on Render, and a static HTML frontend also hosted on Render, both deployed from GitHub.
+This project serves as a Minimum Viable Product (MVP) for a warehouse management system, demonstrating CRUD (Create, Read, Update, Delete) functionality, API integration, and role-based access control (admin and user roles).

 ## Features
 - **User Management**: Manage persons and employees with associated addresses.
 - **Warehouse Operations**: Track warehouses, depots, vendors, and products.
-- **Shipment Tracking**: Monitor shipments between vendors, warehouses, and depots.
+- **Shipment Tracking**: Monitor shipments between vendors, warehouses, and depots, including truck assignments.
+- **Inventory Management**: Track product quantities in warehouses, update inventory levels, and monitor last updates.
+- **Truck Management**: Manage trucks, assign drivers (employees), track status (e.g., Available, In Transit, Maintenance), and assign trucks to shipments.
+- **Authentication & Authorization**: Login system with role-based access—admins can update data, while regular users have read-only access.
 - **Database Integration**: Uses SQLite for persistent storage with SQL scripts for setup and data population.
-- **Frontend/Backend Separation**: Static HTML frontend on GitHub Pages communicates with a Flask backend on Render via RESTful APIs.
+- **Frontend/Backend Separation**: Static HTML frontend and Flask backend, both hosted on Render, with communication via RESTful APIs.

 ## Project Structure
 ```